 - 93. An arrangement will lead to a loss in productive efficiency if it results in a greater number of inputs being required to produce a certain volume of output.
 We do not assume an arrangement leads to productive inefficiency.
 Instead, we assess on the facts of the case whether productive inefficiency would likely arise as a result of a transaction, and where possible, the likely size of that efficiency loss.67 - 94.
 Productive efficiency loss may be more likely if an arrangement reduces management's ability and/or incentive to minimise costs.
-Productive efficiency could also be enhanced as more waste is put through a single landfill, an operation that reaps economies of scale but we have not sought to quantify or balance these effects for the purposes of this Draft.
-However, we do accept the Applicants' submission that the Council's waste minimisation objective may limit potential productive efficiency losses.68
+Productive efficiency could also be enhanced as more waste is put through a single landfill, an operation that reaps economies of scale, but we have not sought to quantify or balance these effects for the purposes of this Determination.
+However, we accept the Applicants' submission that the Council's waste minimisation objective may limit potential productive efficiency losses.68 - 95.
+We have considered the increased transport costs faced by the transfer station operator, and charged to TDC, as a productive inefficiency.69 We assume that these higher costs will be passed on in the form of higher prices at the RRCs, which collect the majority of TDC waste.70 - 96.
+We have conservatively estimated that the increased transport costs passed on to the TDC could total approximately \$9,000 per year, should there be no further cost changes based on decreases in waste quantities arising from the proposed arrangement.
+This would equate to a productive efficiency loss of approximately \$84,000 over a 14 year time period.71 These estimates reflect the following: - 96.1 a 3% increase on haulage prices that the transfer station operator currently charges per year to TDC in the Tasman region;72 and - 96.2 TDC's current expenditure of approximately \$[] per year for haulage from transfer stations to the Eves Valley landfill.73

-Commerce Commission, Authorisation Guidelines (July 2013) at [68]-[69].
+67 Commerce Commission, Authorisation Guidelines (July 2013) at [68]-[69].